-To apply for Anderson University financial aid, complete the Application for AU Financial Aid for Study Abroad and Off-Campus Study form and submit it to the Center for International and Intercultural Studies.
+To apply for Anderson University financial aid, complete the Application for AU Financial Aid for Study Abroad and Off-Campus Study form and submit it to the Tri-S and Study Abroad Office.
 Anderson University funds are available for one semester of study during the student’s enrollment at Anderson University.
 Financial assistance is not available for short-term internships or summer study programs.
 The maximum award is $3,000.00.
 Students attending Anderson University by virtue of tuition exchange or remitted tuition programs may be eligible depending on the availability of funds.
 The funds are allocated on the basis of the following:

 - Priority is given to students whose degree program requires off-campus study.